devmohib/reactjs/README.md

 ### Difference between NPM vs NPX

--NPM is a package manager used to install, delete, and update Javascript packages on your machine.
+- NPM is a package manager used to install, delete, and update Javascript packages on your machine.
--NPX is a package executer, and it is used to execute javascript packages directly, without installing them.
+- NPX is a package executer, and it is used to execute javascript packages directly, without installing them.

 ## create-react-app